 For more great content like this, subscribe to Parent-ish

-Director, Weighing In, Center for Children’s Healthy Lifestyles & Nutrition; Assistant Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Research Assistant Professor of Pediatrics, University of Kansas School of Medicine
+Director, Weighing In, Center for Children’s Healthy Lifestyles & Nutrition; Associate Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Research Assistant Professor of Pediatrics, University of Kansas School of Medicine